jeremiedecock/botsim/README.md

 ## Description

-Botsim.org is a robots simulator mainly used to test some evolutionary algorithms.
+Botsim.org is a robots simulator mainly used to test some biologically inspired algorithms (machine learning, evolutionary algorithms, reinforcement learning, ...).

+## Motivations

+Generate in-silico original artificial organisms which can efficiently accomplish some given tasks (move, change their environment, survive, ...).

 ## Source code